Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Method

-To address the aforementioned question, we provide an affirmative solution by generating global data.
-Although distribution-based matching is efficient, local clients may not share their features due to privacy concerns.
-Therefore. we propose to leverage local clients' averaged gradients to distill global virtual data.
-In addition, the distilled global virtual data could be used in Eq.~\eqref{eq:con}.
-We term our global data distillation method as \emph{Federated Gradient Matching}.
+We claim a `good' global virtual data should be representative of the global data distributions.
+Therefore, we propose to leverage local clients' averaged gradients to distill global virtual data, and this process can be naturally incorporated into FL pipeline.
+We term this global data distillation method as \emph{Federated Gradient Matching}.

-\textbf{Federated gradient matching.} The concept of gradient-based dataset distillation is to minimize the distance between gradients from model parameters trained by original data and distilled data.
-It is usually considered as a learning-to-learn problem because the procedure consists of model updates and distilled data updates.
-Zhao \emph{et al.}~\cite{zhao2021dataset} studies gradient matching in the centralized setting via bi-level optimization that iteratively optimizes the virtual data, which is further used to optimize the model to obtain similar utility as training on the original datasets.
-However, the implementation proposed by Zhao \emph{et al.} is not appropriate for our specific context because there are two fundamental differences in our setting: 1) for model updating, the gradient-distilled dataset is on the server and will not directly optimize the targeted task; 2) for virtual data update, the `optimal' model comes from optimized local model aggregation.
-These two steps can naturally be embedded in local model updating and global virtual data distillation from averaged local gradients in FL.
-Furthermore, when clients update locally, the server will use the aggregated local gradients in the previous round to distill global data.
+\textbf{Federated Gradient Matching.} The concept of gradient-based dataset distillation is to minimize the distance between gradients from model parameters trained by original data and virtual data.
+It is usually considered as a learning-to-learn problem because the procedure consists of model updates and virtual data updates.
+Zhao \emph{et al.}~\citep{zhao2021dataset} studies gradient matching in the centralized setting via bi-level optimization that iteratively optimizes the virtual data and model parameters.
+However, their implementation is not appropriate in our context because there are two fundamental differences in our settings: 1) for model updating, the virtual dataset is on the server side and will not directly optimize the targeted task; 2) for virtual data update, the `optimal' model comes from the optimized local model aggregation.
+We argue that these two steps can naturally be embedded in local model updating and global virtual data distillation from the aggregated local gradients.
+First, we utilize the distance loss $\mathcal{L}_{Dist}$~\citep{zhao2021dataset} for gradient matching: